 Acidic environments aren’t always seen as a good thing.
-But in the case of the vagina, an acidic pH is just right.
+But in the case of the vagina, an acidic feminine pH is just right.
 Maintaining vaginal pH balance can promote good vaginal health and may help stave off menopause-related symptoms such as dryness, irritation, itching, or discharge.
-Here are several science-backed lifestyle habits and home remedies that can help to keep your vaginal pH in check.
+Here we provide several science-backed lifestyle habits and home remedies that can help to keep your vaginal pH balanced, naturally.

 Symptoms of Vaginal pH Imbalance